BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 If you add Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project it will be validated and the app.config updated correctly if required.

 As it stands right now the code is littered with diagnostics calls with writes to a log file set to c:\bin\vsdiag.log.</br>
-These can all be disabled in Visual Studio's options.
+These can all be disabled or the log file output path changed in Visual Studio's options.

 There seems to be an issue with drag and drop on procedures and functions which I haven't looked at.
 It's likely something trivial but this functionality isn't available to SqlServer so may be another rabbit hole.
 The same applies to drag and drop from the SE directly into the edmx, also not available on SqlServer but I don't see why it cannot be done.</br>
 Also, Index and Function columns are not appearing in the SE.